Men's Health & Wellness

 Sildenafil is approved by the FDA (brand name Revatio) to treat PAH, a health condition in which high blood pressure impacts the lung arteries.
 It dilates the blood vessels of the lungs, decreases the workload on the heart, and enhances the exercise capacity of both men and women.

-Viagra (Sildenafil) Off-Label.
+Viagra (Sildenafil) Off-Label

 In some cases, doctors may prescribe sildenafil to treat some conditions not officially approved by the FDA for use as Viagra.
 These are some of the off-label applications of Viagra: